 - In 2012, the entire Book was reviewed & updated by Laura Berk ’12.

-- In 2016, sustainability information was reviewed & updated by Postyn Smith ’15, Sustainability Coordinator at the Zilkha Center for Environmental Initiatives.
+- In 2016, sustainability information was reviewed & updated by Postyn Smith ’15, then-Sustainability Coordinator at the Zilkha Center for Environmental Initiatives.

 - Additionally, many current students (see the list below) contribute to the Book each and every year, and their advice & quotes are included on many of the pages.
 An important editorial note – we cannot vouch for the students’ quotes & advice, nor their applicability regarding COVID expectations (the quotes pre-date COVID) – we’re just passing their words along, from them to you.